What Is Lead Scoring? A Beginner’s Guide With Examples

 Based on lead scoring, you know that lead A has much more business potential because he is more active and interested in your business than lead B.

-What is lead scoring for
+What else is lead scoring for?

 The main advantage of lead scoring is that you can evaluate which lead to pursue and reach them at the right time.
 You will also know which ones not to waste your time with.